 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?
+What may interact with this medication?

-- antihistamines for allergy, cough, and cold
+- Antihistamines for allergy, cough, and cold

-- certain medicines for anxiety or sleep
+- Certain medications for anxiety or sleep

-- certain medicines for depression like amitriptyline, fluoxetine, sertraline
+- Certain medications for depression like amitriptyline, fluoxetine, sertraline

-- certain medicines for seizures like phenobarbital, primidone
+- Certain medications for seizures like phenobarbital, primidone

-- certain medicines for stomach problems
+- Certain medications for stomach problems

-- general anesthetics like halothane, isoflurane, methoxyflurane, propofol
+- General anesthetics like halothane, isoflurane, methoxyflurane, propofol

-- local anesthetics like lidocaine, pramoxine, tetracaine
+- Local anesthetics like lidocaine, pramoxine, tetracaine

-- medicines that relax muscles for surgery
+- Medications that relax muscles for surgery

-- narcotic medicines for pain
+- Opioid medications for pain

-- phenothiazines like chlorpromazine, mesoridazine, prochlorperazine, thioridazine
+- Phenothiazines like chlorpromazine, mesoridazine, prochlorperazine, thioridazine

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-This medicine may cause serious skin reactions.
-They can happen weeks to months after starting the medicine.
-Contact your health care provider right away if you notice fevers or flu-like symptoms with a rash.
+This medication may cause serious skin reactions.
+They can happen weeks to months after starting the medication.
+Contact your care team right away if you notice fevers or flu-like symptoms with a rash.
 The rash may be red or purple and then turn into blisters or peeling of the skin.
 Or, you might notice a red rash with swelling of the face, lips or lymph nodes in your neck or under your arms.

 Your mouth may get dry.
-Chewing sugarless gum or sucking hard candy, and drinking plenty of water will help.
+Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.

-Women who become pregnant while using this medicine may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
-This registry collects information about the safety of antiepileptic drug use during pregnancy.
+If you become pregnant while using this medication, you may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
+This registry collects information about the safety of antiepileptic medication use during pregnancy.

-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-- allergic reactions like skin rash, itching or hives, swelling of the face, eyes, lips, tongue, arms, or legs, trouble swallowing or breathing
+- Allergic reactions or angioedema—skin rash, itching, hives, swelling of the face, eyes, lips, tongue, arms, or legs, trouble swallowing or breathing

 - Rash, fever, and swollen lymph nodes

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-- swelling of ankles, feet, hands
+- Swelling of ankles, feet, or hands

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of reach of children.
+Keep out of reach of children and pets.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.